CMAP-REPOS/effective_property_tax/scripts/README.md

 10. Re-introduce the districts by tax code data to summarize effective rates to the taxcode
 11. Write final outputs.

-## 4_generate_tax_maps.R
+## 4_create_tax_maps.R

 This script loads in parcel data and tax code data to create a map of each county by tax code.
+It relies on internal CMAP data, some of which has restrictions on sharing.